chef/chef-web-docs/content/debug.md

 Use the **log** resource to create log entries.
 The **log** resource behaves like any other resource: built into the resource collection during the compile phase, and then run during the execution phase.
-(To create a log entry that'sn't built into the resource collection, use `Chef::Log` instead of the **log** resource.)
+(To create a log entry that isn't built into the resource collection, use `Chef::Log` instead of the **log** resource.)

 {{< note >}}